Most companies are surprised to discover that the vast majority of their users have never actually used their product. Not even once.

 In this article, I will share the five main strategies we implemented at Ausmed that helped us significantly improve our customer onboarding experience and increase our activation rate from 15% to 75% over two years.

-Customer onboarding relies heavily on the combined intelligence of the entire organization, from product to marketing, to UX, to engineering, to sales, to customer service, and even finance.
-Customer onboarding is not just the responsibility of the product team: in fact, it’s better to not even consider it a part of the product.
+Customer onboarding relies heavily on the combined intelligence of the entire organization, from product to marketing, to UX, to engineering, to sales, to customer support and customer service, and even finance.
+Effective customer onboarding is not just the responsibility of the product team: in fact, it’s better to not even consider it a part of the product.
 Think of it as a standalone web application designed to deliver upon your product experience/brand promise the first time—yes: just that once.

 Designing a great customer experienceis not about luck or magic.
 Great customer onboarding is100% engineered, meaning you can (and should) implement, optimize, and test your way toward the ideal experience for your product and customers.